 4.1 Introduction

-The protocols specified in the present document re-use, wherever it is possible, the components specified in " [1].
+The protocols specified in the present document re-use, wherever it is possible, the components specified in DSS-X core v2.0OASIS Standard: "Digital Signature Service Core Protocols, Elements, and Bindings Version 2.0" [1].

-Wherever the protocols defined in the present document require a certain component whose semantics and/or syntax is not offered by any of the components specified in [1], the present document defines and fully specifies new components.
+Wherever the protocols defined in the present document require a certain component whose semantics and/or syntax is not offered by any of the components specified in DSS-X core v2.0 [1], the present document defines and fully specifies new components.

-For components re-used from [1], and in the absence of any further requirement defined in the present document, the requirements defined in [1], shall apply.
+For components re-used fromDSS-X core v2.0 [1], and in the absence of any further requirement defined in the present document, the requirements defined in DSS-X core v2.0 [1], shall apply.
 The present document may define additional requirements for these re-used components.
-In case that a requirement defined in the present document contradicts any requirement defined in [1] the requirement defined in the present document shall take precedence
+In case that a requirement defined in the present document contradicts any requirement defined in DSS-X core v2.0 [1] the requirement defined in the present document shall take precedence

-For components re-used from [1], and in the absence of a different processing model defined in the present document, the processing model (including results returned by the server) defined in [1] shall apply.
-The present document may modify the processing model defined in [1] for these components.
-In case that a certain aspect of the processing model defined in the present document contradicts any aspect of the processing model defined in [1], the processing model defined in the present document shall take precedence
+For components re-used from DSS-X core v2.0 [1], and in the absence of a different processing model defined in the present document, the processing model (including results returned by the server) defined in DSS-X core v2.0 [1] shall apply.
+The present document may modify the processing model defined in DSS-X core v2.0 [1] for these components.
+In case that a certain aspect of the processing model defined in the present document contradicts any aspect of the processing model defined in DSS-X core v2.0 [1], the processing model defined in the present document shall take precedence

-EXAMPLE: This document does not specify, for instance, that the presence of a certain re-used optional component in the request message imply the presence of a certain re-used optional component in the response message: this is a requirement inherited from the aforementioned OASIS specifications.
+EXAMPLE: This document does not specify, for instance, that the presence of a certain re-used optional component in the request message implies the presence of a certain re-used optional component in the response message: this is a requirement inherited from the aforementioned OASIS specifications.

-NOTE: The protocols defined in the present document on one hand restrict the degree of optionality for certain features of the verification protocol defined in OASIS Standard: "Digital Signature Service Core Protocols, Elements, and Bindings Version 2.0" [1].
-But at the same time, on the other hand, some of the protocols defined in the present document incorporate features that are not present in [1].
+NOTE: The protocols defined in the present document on one hand restrict the degree of optionality for certain features of the verification protocol defined in DSS-X core v2.0 [1].
+But at the same time, on the other hand, some of the protocols defined in the present document incorporate features that are not present in DSS-X core v2.0 [1].

-Services implementing the protocols defined in the present document shall support all the components specified in the present document, which apply to the AdES signature type(s) that the service is able to process (i.e. to validate, to augment, or to validate-and-augment), regardless their incorporation in the messages is mandatory or optional.
+Services implementing the protocols defined in the present document shall support all the components specified in the present document, which apply to the AdES signature type(s) that the service is able to process (i.e. to validate, to augment, or to validate-and-augment), regardless whether their incorporation in the messages is mandatory or optional.

 The rest of the document is organized as follows: